Tom Clancy, U.S. master of spy thriller novels, dies at 66

 "I'm deeply saddened by Tom's passing," said David Shanks, a Penguin executive who had worked with Clancy from the start of his writing career through the upcoming "Command Authority," which is due out in December.

-Clancy died at Johns Hopkins Hospital.
+U.S. media reports said Clancy died at Johns Hopkins Hospital, though a hospital spokeswoman was unable to confirm those reports.
 The cause of death was not immediately disclosed.

 The books also inspired Hollywood blockbuster films including "Clear and Present Danger," starring Harrison Ford, and a series of video games, published by Ubisoft Entertainment SA.